radnado/binokula.github.io/mkdocs/docs/developer-guide.md

 RLS Aliasing Notes:

 * The RLS Alias optional parameters made in the request of the access token are applied when the access token is used
-* If the access token has not been used before it has expired then the RLS Alias parameters in will not be saved to the user
+* If the access token has not been used before it has expired then the RLS Alias parameters in will not be saved

 #####(Redirect to) Binokula External Access
 **URL:** <https://binokula.app/Account/ExternalAccess>